ducamvinh/QuantLaneNet/README.md

             --test_mode         video         \
             --video_path        <path to some video>

-- **'evaluate'**: evaluate the model on the TuSimple dataset and output the Accuracy, FP and FN scores.
-The path of the dataset directory needs to be passed to the '--dataset_path' argument.
+- <code>evaluate</code>: evaluate the model on the TuSimple dataset and output the Accuracy, FP and FN scores.
+The path of the dataset directory needs to be passed to the <code>--dataset_path</code> argument.

         python3 ./test.py                     \
             --model             software      \